Nasty Little Beasts: The Lobster's Scream

-Mr and Mrs Shellfish warn their daughter that one cannot have a lobster cooked and then not eat it, but Shellfish insists she can do whatever she pleased.
-Since plans had changed, she needed to be attired suitably for a birthday meal at a sophisticated restaurant.
-She orders her mother to buy every outfit in a clothes' shop, and then calls them hideous as she dumped the bags outside.
-She eventually found a dress she wanted, the most expensive in another shop, but would later rip it apart because she wanted it shorter.
-She demands a limousine escort, then a helicopter after her parents booked the limousine, and a celebrity-like red carpet walk with cheering crowds as the family leave the house.
+Mr and Mrs Shellfish warn their daughter Shannon that one cannot have a lobster cooked and then not eat it, but Shannon insists she can do whatever she pleased.
+Since plans have changed, she needs to be attired suitably for a birthday meal at a sophisticated restaurant.
+She orders her mother to buy every outfit in a clothes' shop, and then calls them hideous as she dumps the bags outside.
+She eventually finds a dress she wants, the most expensive in another shop, but will later rip it apart because she wants it shorter.
+She demands a limousine escort, then a helicopter after her parents book the limousine, and a celebrity-like red carpet walk with cheering crowds as the family leave the house.
 On the day of the birthday meal, she shoos away the crowd and chooses to walk.
 Upon arriving at Hubble Bubble Boil and Trouble, she orders the largest lobster in the tank.
-When Pecorino sets the plate down, Shellfish refuses to eat it.
-Her father reminds her of their lobster conversation and Pecorino is sad if this means the lobster died for nothing.
-Shellfish ignores the guilt-tripping and chases Pecorino with a wooden spoon, demanding the lobster costume.
+When Pecorino sets the plate down, Shannon refuses to eat it.
+Her father reminds her of their lobster conversation and Pecorino is sad if this means the lobster dies for nothing.
+Shannon ignores the guilt-tripping and chases Pecorino with a wooden spoon, demanding the lobster costume.
 Pecorino gives in and leaves the cupboard containing it open so she can change.
-Meanwhile, her meal had come to life and gestured at the lobster tank.
-The lobsters climb out and rush around the room in formation, making everyone but Shellfish's parents evacuate the building.
-Shellfish, now in costume, calls out for someone to zip the back just as the tank lobsters pick her up and carry her to a pot full of water mistakenly still boiling on the cooker.
+Meanwhile, her meal has come to life and gestures at the lobster tank.
+The lobsters climb out and rush around the room in formation, making everyone but Shannon's parents evacuate the building.
+Shannon, now in a costume, calls out for someone to zip the back just as the tank lobsters pick her up and carry her to a pot full of water mistakenly still boiling on the cooker.